manywho/service-twilio/CONTRIBUTING.md

 ## TL;DR

-* **File an issue** - if you've found a bug, want to request an improvement, or want to implement new functionality yourself.
+* **File an issue** if you've found a bug, want to request an improvement, or want to implement new functionality yourself.
 Make sure to check no one else has created a similar ticket!
-* **Create a pull request** - make sure your commit include the issue number
+* **Create a pull request** and make sure your commit includes the issue number

 ## The Long Version